The Role Of Nuts And Seeds In Prehistoric Diets

 Selenium

 Selenium is a potent antioxidant.
 It helps protect the immune system from damage caused by scavenger molecules called free radicals.
-Selenium is also vital for proper pancreas function and keeping muscle tissue elastic.
-Where selenium reserves are low, there you will find cancer and heart disease.
+Selenium is also vital for proper pancreatic function and keeping muscle tissue elastic.
+Where selenium reserves are low, you will find cancer and heart disease.
 According to the British Journal of Nutrition, seven types of nuts contain varying amounts of selenium.
 Brazil nuts lead the pack.
 They are far higher in selenium content than previously thought, averaging 22 micrograms per kilogram of the edible part of the nut.
 Peanuts, cashews, and walnuts were next in line for fairly high amounts.
 Those nuts with minimal amounts included hazelnuts, sweet chestnuts, and almonds.

 Strontium